bgamba10/midterm/README.md

 # Welcome to InstaFight

-This is the midterm exam for the Web Development class at Universidad de los Andes You will be able to compare the number of likes of two public Instagram accounts to see which user has more likes.
-Plus!
-You can also see how many comments their posts have!
+This is the midterm exam for the Web Development class at Universidad de los Andes You will be able to compare the number of likes of two public Instagram accounts to see which user has more likes and wins the InstaFight.

+## Plus!
+As a creative addition!

+You can also see how many comments the posts of the two public Instagram accounts have!

 ## If you want to run in just follow this simple steps: